Quantum advantage for single-photon state characterization

-To determine the quality of the photons, usually a characterization experiment is performed.
-The state-of-the-art method for the pairwise characterization of two single photons is the Hong-Ou-Mandel (HOM) experiment, in which two single photons enter two input arms of a balanced beamsplitter and the ratio between bunched and anti-bunched events is measured.
-This ratio is a direct function of the overlap of the wavefunction of the two single photons \cite{hong1987measurement}.
-However, the pairwise characterization of many single photons can quickly become a time consuming process.
-This motivates us to search for more effective characterization protocols.
+The degree of partial distinguishability is typically determined through a characterization experiment.
+The standard method for pairwise characterization of two single photons is the Hong-Ou-Mandel (HOM) experiment, in which two photons enter the inputs of a balanced beamsplitter and the ratio of bunched to antibunched events is measured.
+This ratio directly reflects the overlap of the photons' wavefunctions \cite{hong1987measurement}.
+However, pairwise characterization of many photons quickly becomes time consuming.
+Moreover, small-scale quantum operations followed by classical postprocessing generally do not make optimal use of quantum resources, motivating the search for more efficient characterization protocols.